Amishab/Coursera_GCD/CodeBook.md

 meltedTest <- melt(test, id=c("Test_Subject_Seq","Subject_ID"))
 meltedTrain <- melt(train, id=c("Train_Subject_Seq","Subject_ID"))
 ```
-Then merged the two melted data frames using rbind. dcast the merged data gives the final tidy data (10299 obs. of 69 variables) which is written to the pipe-delimited text file named `GCD_Project_tidy_data.txt`
+Then merged the two melted data frames using rbind.
+Used dcast on the merged data to derive the tidy data (10299 obs. of 69 variables) which is written to the pipe-delimited text file named `GCD_Project_tidy_data.txt`

 The final step creates a tidy data set calculating mean of each variable for each activity and each subject.
 10299 observations from tidy data set are split into 180 groups (30 subjects and 6 activities) and 66 mean and standard deviation features are averaged for each group.
 We dropped the column subject sequence created for merging data.
 The resulting data table has 180 rows and 68 columns.
 The tidy data set is exported to pipe-delimited text file named `GCD_Project_tidy_data_means.txt` where the first row is the header containing the names for each column.